Petite Dressing Tips That Will Make You Shine

 Tips for Shoes

-Say yes to pointed toe shoes.
+Say yes to shoes with pointed toes.
 These shoes elongate your legs beautifully.
 Low vamp shoes (shoes that show toe cleavage) are a yes for you too!

-Square or round toe shoes are not as flattering, so proceed with extreme caution.
+Square or round toe shoes are not as flattering, so proceed with caution.

 Tips for Boots